martian-cloud/tharsis-cli/docs/commands.md

 - `--refresh-only` - Whether to do ONLY a refresh operation.

-- `--speculative` - Whether this is a speculative plan.

 - `--target` - The Terraform address of the resources to be acted upon.

 - `--terraform-version` - The Terraform CLI version to use for the run.